 Klarna differentiates itself on the speed and ease of the purchase experience, letting customers pay when and how they want.
 What makes them different from traditional lenders is that most of its pay later options do not charge any interest or fees.
 What’s more, the customer doesn’t have to register or set up an account.
 Klarna simply uses their contact details to do a ‘soft’ credit check that takes an average of 1-2 minutes for approval.

 The best part for retailers is that Klarna pays you instantly.
-There is no delay in receiving payment whilst the customer has the flexibility of paying later.
+There is no delay in receiving full payment whilst the customer has the flexibility of 'slicing' the payment.
 The till operator can see that the transaction is approved before releasing the purchased goods so there is no risk to the retailer.

 Post-purchase, the customer is given full access and control with the Klarna app or website.
 They can make other purchases, extend the length of their agreement, see what they bought from where and view their payment schedules.